- How Do Private Lenders Approve Mortgage Loans?

 - All sources of monthly income (including investment income, self-employed income, contract-based income, and freelance income)

 Based on the appraised value of your property, a private lender will calculate the Loan-to-Value (LTV).
 Most private lenders will lend up to 75% LTV, which represents 75% of the appraised value of your property.

 Any fees associated with a private loan will generally fall between 3% and 6% of the total cost of the private mortgage loan.
 Interest rates will typically range between 7% and 12%.

-Refinancing options for homeowners wishing to use their home as collateral and existing equity can include:
+Private mortgage refinancing options for homeowners wishing to use their home as collateral and existing equity can include

 - Home equity loans – A second mortgage utilizing existing home equity to be used for a multitude of short-term financial needs